THE POWER OF THE GAZE is a 4 week workshop series focusing on developing advanced life drawing skills!

 Hosted by artist Sarah Tomasetti, you’ll be exploring the history of drawing the figure and what that practice might become in a contemporary context.

-The workshop will disrupt the traditional practices of the life room in order to interrogate its structure and think about the human presence in the work of art.
-Participants will practice both rapid movement and long observation, and work with experienced models with whom have been involved in the development of these workshops.
+This workshop will disrupt the traditional practices in order to interrogate its structure and think about the human presence in the work of art.
+You’ll practice working with both rapid movement and long observation poses, and work with experienced models that have been involved in the development of these workshops.

-Suitable for those with some experience of life drawing who are ready to push their own boundaries!
+This workshop is suitable for artists with some experience of life drawing and are ready to push their own boundaries!

 Begins Sunday 4th November

 10:30am – 2pm

 Sarah Tomasetti is currently undertaking a doctoral research into cultural understandings of the non human world in relation to climate change, with particular reference to the landscape image.
 Her methodology in the studio is driven by pre industrial techniques and materials, such as fresco, encaustic and tempera.
 Her practice of painting and drawing is extended with processes derived from geological study such as heat, cold, compression and flow and an ongoing investigation of how substances act upon one other.

 Recent works engage with the complexity of our shifting relationship to the natural world, dealing particularly with glacial and mountainous landscapes that are in a state of rapid change.

 Tomasetti spent a year studying fresco painting and restoration at the Laboratorio per Affresco di Vainella near Prato in Tuscany in 1995, before undertaking a Masters by Research at RMIT University.